yufeizhao/yufeizhao.github.io/a34/index.md

 - **Lectures** are open to all MIT students.
 - **Discussions** (i.e., non-lectures) are only open to registered class members.
 Most sessions will begin with a brief meta-discussion, followed by student blackboard presentations of homework solutions.
 Active participation is expected.
   - Students should volunteer at the beginning of each presentation class by writing on the blackboard their name and the solution they wish to present, along with "requests" for specific solutions.
+  - Aim for no more than 10 minutes per presentation.
+You should skip routine or uninteresting calculations.
+I will cut you off if the presentation runs unnecessarily long.
 - **UA office hours** will give opportunities for students to practice presentations with the UAs in small group setting, and also to discuss writing and problem solving techniques.
 Every student will be **required** to attend a certain number of UA office hours, as will be explained during class announcements on Canvas.